 You may be shocked that the most obese people are often the most malnourished.
 When you think of malnutrition you probably think of people who are starving, skinny, and disease-ridden.

 It stands to reason that people who are getting enough food are also getting adequate nutrition.
 Unfortunately, this is no longer the case, especially with people in the United States who are accustomed to eating the “Standard American Diet,” also known as the SAD.
-This diet is a way of life for a lot of people, and while it is calorie rich, it is nutritionally defunct.
+This diet is a way of life for a lot of people, and while it is calorie-rich, it is nutritionally defunct.

-Vitamins and minerals are what keep our metabolism running like it should.
+Vitamins and minerals are what keep our metabolism running as it should.
 If we are getting enough of these, our bodily processes should be able to regulate blood sugar and burn fat properly.
 When we are vitamin-deficient, all of these processes go awry, and malnutrition and poor oral health become a problem.

 Malnutrition and Oral Health